To participate, residents must fill out the form linked below.

 Who it Serves

-The program will focus on Longmont’s Loomiller and West Point neighborhoods (9th Ave. to 17th Ave., Francis St. to Hover St.), where approximately 80 trees will be planted on private residential properties — one tree per household, available on a first-come, first-served basis.
+The program will focus on Longmont’s Lanyon, Loomiller, and West Point neighborhoods, where approximately 100 trees will be planted on private residential properties — one tree per household, available on a first-come, first-served basis.
 Community members who rent or lease their property can participate, but they need to get permission from their property manager first.

 Loomiller and West Point Neighborhood Perimeters: